Skip to main content

 Grants saved to an "Awarded" status include both "Awarded - Active" and "Awarded - Closed".
 These statuses also feed into other post-award management features, such as Awards View & Awards Reports.

-Have any questions about the way your Grant Performance Dashboard measures up?
-Message our friendly support team via your account's chat bubble when logged in, or email us at hello@instrumentl.com.
+Have questions about the Grant Performance Dashboard?
+Message our friendly Support team via your account's chat bubble when logged in, or email us at hello@instrumentl.com.